pmmivv/HA_Dashboard/README.md

 ```

 ## The Idea
-I just wanna have something easy to create and customize, so, my idea was to create this as blocks (defined as button card template) and then call them on the button card
+I want to have something easy to create and customize, so my idea was to create this as blocks (defined as button card template) and then call them on each button card

 ```yaml
 entity: switch.switch_portao